 Official Written Communication to Students/Change of Address

-Official University notifications to a student are sent to the student’s official address on record.
-It is each student’s responsibility to regularly check his/her mail, and to notify Enrollment Services immediately of any change in address.
+It is each student’s responsibility to inform the University of any changes in directory information.
+You can update your address and contact information on SpiritOnline.
 A student’s lack of receipt of important notifications due to the student’s failure to provide a correct, current address is not an acceptable reason for non-receipt of important notifications.
 Ensuring that a correct address is on file is entirely a student’s responsibility.

 Official Email Communication to Students